RGBCube/site/site/dump/go/iterators.md

 well.

 They're push iterators.
 It's as if you're just appending items to an array.
-Actually much easier to explain when you are teaching the language to begginers while not expecting them to use it for much other than surface level utilities.
+Actually much easier to explain when you are teaching the language to beginners while not expecting them to use it for much other than surface level utilities.

 They compile down to nonlocal returns to try to keep it fast, but of course it's